Dianne Hayter: House of Lords

 She was elected Deputy leader of Labour in the Lords in June 2017.

 She is a member of Labour Friends of Israel.

-In July 2019, she was sacked as Shadow Brexit Spokesperson for making what Labour called "deeply offensive" remarks at a Labour First meeting.
-Hayter asserted that the party's leadership was not open to external views and compared them to being "in a bunker" like the "last days of Hitler".
+In July 2019, Jeremy Corbyn sacked her as Shadow Brexit Spokesperson for making what the party called "deeply offensive" remarks at a Labour First meeting.
+Hayter asserted that the party's leadership was not open to external views and suggested those around Corbyn were "in a bunker" like the "last days of Hitler".
+Despite this, she remained deputy leader in the Lords, as that was an elected position.

 Personal life

-Dianne Hayter lives in Kentish Town, London with her husband, Professor (Anthony) David Caplin, whom she married in 1994.
+Dianne Hayter lives in Islington, London with her husband, Professor (Anthony) David Caplin, whom she married in 1994.

 Publications

 Hayter has written Fabian Tract no. 451—The Labour Party: Crisis and Prospects (September 1977), Fightback—Labour's traditional right in the 1970s and 1980s (2005), and Men Who Made Labour—Celebrating the Centenary of the Parliamentary Labour Party (2006) (with Lord Haworth).